keyboardDrummer/typeless/README.md

 Comparing the above two programs, we can see that the TypeScript version has a significant amount of type annotations and these annotations require the reader to understand complex type-specific language features.
 The Typeless version requires using test-driven development, but the programmer might have done that even if they were not using Typeless.

 Comparing TypeScript and Typeless is complicated, and the above example is just one example.
-However, we hope to have at least convinced the reader that while types have big benefits, they also come at a cost.
+However, we hope to have convinced the reader that while types have big benefits, they also come at a cost.
 A further comparison of the two approaches is found [here](#why-use-javascript-and-typeless-when-i-can-use-typescript).
 We discuss what Typeless adds on top of existing JavaScript tooling [here](#why-not-use-the-javascript-support-in-typescripts-lsp-server).

 <!-- Pipe works better for Typeless than compose, since when writing pipe can already execute the function that executes first, since it's supplied first. -->